lenaMK/doc/conf/ICC2025_theMatterOfMaps.md

 # The Matter of Maps

+Lena MK

-Lena MK.
-Article (writing in progress) for *Intermédialité* and oral presentation at ICC2025.
+> Article (writing in progress) for *Intermédialité* and oral presentation at ICC2025.

 ![](../img/installationView.JPG)